Sai Suthar

 Sai Suthar is a Hindu artisan community from India.
 The name of the community derives from the main occupation of the community of a tailor -sai and carpenter - suthar.
-They are included in other backward class of Gujarat.
+They are included in the Other Backward Class category in Gujarat.
 They are also among one the other backward castes of Maharashtra.
 They are classified as a sub-caste of Shimpis in Maharashtra.
-Outside Gujarat and Maharshtra, they have notable diaspora in Chhattisgarh.
-Many members of the community are followers of Sitaram Bapa, also known as Bajrangdas Bapa, of Bagdana.